 The holders of the Founders Shares, Sponsor Warrants, shares of Class A common stock issuable upon conversion of the Founders Shares, Sponsor Warrants or Working Capital Loans will be entitled to registration rights pursuant to a registration rights agreement to be signed on or before the date of the Proposed Public Offering.
 The initial stockholders and holders of the Sponsor Warrants will be entitled to make up to three demands, excluding short form registration demands, that the Company register such securities for sale under the Securities Act.
-In addition, these holders will have "piggy-back" registration rights agreement provides that the Company will not permit any registration statement filed under the Securities Act to become effective until termination of the applicable Lock Up Period.
+In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by the Company.
+However, the registration rights agreement provides that the Company will not permit any registration statement filed under the Securities Act to become effective until termination of the applicable Lock Up Period.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.
+Notwithstanding the foregoing, Jefferies may not exercise its demand and "piggyback" registration rights after five and seven years, respectively, after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.